 Increasingly, claimant representatives are asking more questions, filing post-hearing briefs, and becoming more aggressive in Social Security hearings, which are not supposed to be adversarial in nature.
+Yet they must ask these questions to get these facts "on the record" for subsequent appeal if needed.
 Newer vocational experts may become more easily rattled by various lines of questioning.
 It is all part of the judicial process.
 Unasked questions cannot be raised later, so claimant reps are trying to establish many things during the hearing.
 It is a part of their job.

 Suggestions for Vocational Experts